opheliaau/blog-template/_posts/2024-06-16-feature-development.md

 <tr>
 <td markdown="span" style="vertical-align:top">Multiple games can take place simultaneously without interfering with each other</td>
 <td markdown="span" style="vertical-align:top">
-		- Any data references to players must use the unique game code<br>
+		- Any data references to players must use the unique game code.<br>
 </td>
 </tr>